tips for success in the education sector

-In order to keep your teaching career moving forward, it's imperative to be aware of the key issues that are currently driving change.
+To keep your teaching career moving forward, it's imperative to be aware of the critical issues currently driving change.

-Whether you're an early childhood teacher or a school teacher, different dynamics are at play when it comes to future career trends.
-However, some key advice about how to increase your chances of success when seeking a new role transcend both.
+Whether you're an early childhood teacher or a school teacher, different dynamics are at play regarding future career trends.
+However, some essential advice about increasing your chances of success when seeking a new role transcends both.

 There's also been a big push from the early learning sector to be seen as specialist educators rather than just carers, and quite rightly so – we know that those years are some of the most formative in children's lives.
-Efforts are being made to get educators registered with state boards, which will require the completion of professional development hours.
+Efforts are being made to get educators registered with state boards, which will require completing professional development hours.

-Tips for teachers in the job seeking – and interview – process
+tips for teachers in the job seeking – and interview – the process

-For many school and early childhood teachers, the profession is actually a vocation, and in order to find the right position, it’s wise to present a clear and attractive case to potential employers.
+For many schools and early childhood teachers, the profession is a vocation to find the correct position.
+It's wise to present a clear and attractive case to potential employers.

 The questions should display your knowledge of the school's or centre's values and be about how the school aims to achieve its goals – and discussing the answers is an opportunity to show the panel how you can help them achieve that future.